virging-mvla/apple-music-lastfm-scrobbler/README.md

 # tabScraper
 Program to input old apple music scrobbles into lastFM

-NOTE: As of 4/5/22, this is still under development.
+NOTE: As of 7/27/2023, this project is no longer under active development.
+It should still work as intended.

 NOTE 2: As of now, this is still a SCRIPT, not a proper application.
+It is written entirely in one file with admittedly poor programming practices -- it was written in about fifteen minutes.
 As such, downloading and running it is a little messy and requires about 10 minutes.
 I hope the instructions below make sense, but if they don't, please reach out to me at virginkargarv@gmail.com

 Dependencies : (will make more in depth later)